 Step 3: Before drafting the letter, teach a mini-lesson on writing conventions used in friendly letters.
 Model how to properly include a heading, greeting, body, closing, and signature.

 Step 4: Distribute sheets of paper.
 Ask students to draft their letters.

 Step 5: After completing their draft, have students work in pairs or small groups to revise and edit their letters.
 Meet with students to review their letters before publishing them.
 Letters may be published on lined paper, stationary, or by using a word processing program.
 Students may further decorate the letters using colored pencils or crayons.

-Tip: I often create my lined stationary for publishing by using an appropriately selected backdrop with pale lines.
-I can easily print as many sheets as the stationary I like for students to use.
+Tip: I often create my own lined stationary for publishing by using an appropriately selected backdrop with pale lines.
+I can easily print many sheets of the stationary I like for students to use.

 Step 6: Place student letters in a large labeled envelope and store in a safe (and memorable!) location until the first day of the next school year.
 On the first day, place the letters on each student's desk for them to read when they arrive on their very first day in your classroom.